shilpathota/RealTimeMonitoringAndAlertingSystem/README.md

 •	Version of Spring – 3.1.4
 •	Dependencies Used – Wiremock, logstash, ElasticSearch, Swagger
 •	Tools Used – Kibana, Elastic Search, Logstash - (Version -8.11.0), FileBeat ( 8.11.1),Postman (10.20)
-### Output
+## Output
-#### Mock Configuration
+### Mock Configuration
 The output of mock configuration which was created using WireMock

 ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/c2607837-d78f-4d23-85fe-664f62f59416)

-Fig 12.1 – Mock Service Endpoint for Health
+<i>Fig 12.1 – Mock Service Endpoint for Health</i><br>
 ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/46a7d24d-a434-4fd5-81b1-15633d108f00)

-Fig 12.2 – Mock Service Endpoint for Metrics
+<i>Fig 12.2 – Mock Service Endpoint for Metrics</i><br>
-The registered services can be obtained by calling the endpoint which is exposed by Dynamic configuration Handler Controller
+The registered services can be obtained by calling the endpoint which is exposed by Dynamic configuration Handler Controller<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/d3dc05f8-3d27-4748-a19c-d6b353b539bc)

-Fig 12.3 – Registered Services Endpoint
+<i>Fig 12.3 – Registered Services Endpoint</i><br>
 Data Collection Controller exposes the endpoint for collecting the metrics.
-This endpoint can be used by the services to initiate the metrics monitoring or it will be triggered by scheduler service every 5 minutes
+This endpoint can be used by the services to initiate the metrics monitoring or it will be triggered by scheduler service every 5 minutes<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/08b6b654-a1c8-447e-bac6-ae88d72527b1)

-Fig 12.4 – Collect Data Endpoint
+<i>Fig 12.4 – Collect Data Endpoint</i><br>

 Health check controller exposes the endpoint for collecting the health check details of the services.
-This can also be initiated by the endpoint which is shown in the below postman request or it is auto triggered by the Scheduler Service every 5 minutes
+This can also be initiated by the endpoint which is shown in the below postman request or it is auto triggered by the Scheduler Service every 5 minutes<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/ad42b147-c500-4bc1-b224-13b824b0b583)

-Fig 12.5 – Payment Health Endpoint
+<i>Fig 12.5 – Payment Health Endpoint</i><br>

 On calling these endpoints it would be logged on to the logstash by using filebeat.
 This filebeat can run on the server those services to be monitored will be running and it collects and sends to logstash.
 Using logstash configuration file, we define and filter the logs based on the category and map them to the index in elastic search.
-The logstash configuration is shown below for filtering
+The logstash configuration is shown below for filtering<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/4b43714b-ac86-48ad-89da-e8908c9088e2)

-Fig 12.6 – Logstash Configuration
+<i>Fig 12.6 – Logstash Configuration</i><br>

-Kibana shows the output as follows for the health index for example
+Kibana shows the output as follows for the health index for example<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/803aa4bf-18f9-4863-9bcb-809b23541a98)

-Fig 12.7 – Kibana Output
+<i>Fig 12.7 – Kibana Output</i><br>

-We configured logs for each of the requirements which is shown below
+We configured logs for each of the requirements which is shown below<br>
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/d351c97d-fef1-4447-988f-9eb5f3b7a658)

-Fig 12.7 – Kibana Rules
+<i>Fig 12.7 – Kibana Rules</i><br>

-These rules can be enhanced by linking them to trigger mail alerts using gold version of the Kibana API Documentation
+These rules can be enhanced by linking them to trigger mail alerts using gold version of the Kibana
+## API Documentation
  ![image](https://github.com/shilpathota/RealTimeMonitoringAndAlertingSystem/assets/36531617/5f4b857e-6f49-4057-bc8d-3d46a7b6bb23)

-Fig 13.1 – Swagger Documentation
+<i>Fig 13.1 – Swagger Documentation</i><br>

-### Future Scope
+## Future Scope
 •	The alerts can be linked to email with the gold version of Kibana
 •	The solution can be leveraged for enterprise wide so they have common solution across by adding security standards for accessing the services
 •	The Metrics can be widened based on the company requirements
 •	Can be auto scaled by integrating with Kubernetes and docker
 •	The service can be leveraged for the common features across enterprise by adding those functionalities
-### Conclusion
+## Conclusion
 In conclusion, the outlined project aims to establish a comprehensive Monitoring and Alerting System with a user-friendly Dashboard.
 The system is designed to collect, modify, and visualize performance metrics from various services, ensuring the reliability and efficiency of the monitored services.
 The Alerting Mechanism enhances proactive issue identification by notifying relevant stakeholders based on predefined rules, allowing for timely intervention and resolution.
 The Dashboard, powered by Kibana, provides users with real-time and historical performance data, contributing to informed decision-making.
 Administrators have the flexibility to configure and customize alert rules tailored to each service's specific criteria, ensuring adaptability to evolving operational requirements.
 On the non-functional side, the system prioritizes operational excellence, aiming for a high availability rate of 99.99%.
 Real-time monitoring latency is targeted to be less than 1 second, ensuring swift responsiveness.
 The system is designed to handle a substantial data volume, supporting up to 100,000 requests per second without compromising performance.
 Security measures are robust, with access control mechanisms, data encryption, and restricted dashboard access, safeguarding the system from unauthorized access.
 Scalability is a key focus, with the system built to accommodate a growing number of services through both scaling capacity and horizontal scaling.
 Logging and auditing capabilities are integral for troubleshooting and auditing purposes, with logs stored securely and accessible within a short retrieval time of 5 seconds.
 In summary, the proposed Monitoring and Alerting System aligns with industry best practices and standards, addressing both functional and non-functional requirements.
 It establishes a robust foundation for maintaining the health, performance, and security of the monitored services, contributing to overall system reliability and user satisfaction.
 Continuous monitoring, evaluation, and potential adjustments will be essential to ensure the system evolves alongside the changing needs of the services it monitors.
-### File Beats Configuration
+## File Beats Configuration
 <pre>input {
   beats {
     port => 5044